maria-baschun/Seminar-Applied-Environmental-Econometrics-in-R/README.md

 ---

 ## Step 4: Estimate Models
 - Run `estimation.R` to estimate models.
+- The code is also commented and can be optionally run line by line for better understanding.
-- At the end of the script (lines 690–700), a summary of **6 models for ATT estimation** will be displayed:
+- At the end of the script (lines 695–705), a summary of **6 models for ATT estimation** will be displayed:

 ### Models Using Unmatched Samples:
 1. `s.model` – Simple linear model (mean difference between control and treatment groups).